cg2021iup/final-project-cgs-team/README.md

 Nadhif Bhagawanta Hadiprayitno – 05111942000029

 # 3D Interior Design using Minecraft Blocks

+Screenshot of the project

+insert image here

+Controller and commands

+insert image here

+example of what can be done with the blocks

+insert image here